welvet/SillyTavern-MessageSummarize/README.md

 Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (the summaries use a system prompt).
 This can be caused by the "System same as user" checkbox in your instruct template settings, which will cause all system messages to be treated like a user - uncheck that if your model can handle it.
 Some default instruct templates also may not have anything defined for the "System message sequences" field - that should be filled out.
-You can also try toggling "Nest Message in Summary Prompt" in the settings - some models behave better with this.

 - **My jailbreak isn't working:** You'll need to put a jailbreak in the summarization prompt if you want it to be included.

 - **The summaries refer to "a person" or "someone" rather than the character by name:** Try using the `{{user}}` or `{{char}}` macros in the summary prompt.
 There is also a "Message History" setting to include a few previous messages in the summarization prompt to give the model a little more context.

 - **The summaries are too long:** You can select a custom completion preset in the settings to use for summarizations, and that can be used to set a maximum token length after which generation will be cut off.
-You can also use the {{words}} macro in the summarization prompt to try and guide the LLM according to that token length, though LLMs cannot actually count words so it's really just a suggestion.
+You can also use the `{{words}}` macro in the summarization prompt to try and guide the LLM according to that token length, though LLMs cannot actually count words so it's really just a suggestion.

 - **Incomplete sentences aren't getting trimmed even though the option is checked in the advanced formatting settings:** If you are using a different connection profile for summaries, note that instruction templates are part of that so the option needs to be checked in the templated used for that connection profile.